Arzé: Development

-After being signed on the project, Mira Shaib and Producer Zeina Badran were selected in 2018 to Film Independent's Global Media Makers LA Residency where they developed the project.
+After being signed on to the project, Mira Shaib and Producer Zeina Badran were selected in 2018 to Film Independent's Global Media Makers LA Residency where they developed the project.
 In 2019, the film was among only six Arabic projects selected to the inaugural Red Sea Lodge, which was in collaboration with the TorinoFilmLab.
 The film, originally titled, I Am Arzé, was among the first recipients of the Red Sea Film Festival Foundation Production Fund.

 Production

 First-time director Mira Shaib, looking for someone who would have first-hand experience with the situation of his character, cast non-professional Bilal Al Hamwi to play Kinan alongside experienced actors Diamand Abou Abboud and Betty Taoutel in lead roles.

 Arzé was shot on location in Beirut in 21 locations over 23 days.
 Film production was delayed due to external factors including the mass protests in Beirut and the pandemic.